Haka in sports: "Kapa o Pango" 2005

-Overview

 Before a Tri Nations match against South Africa on 27 August 2005 at Carisbrook in Dunedin, the All Blacks unexpectedly introduced a new haka, "Kapa o Pango".
 It featured an extended and aggressive introduction by team captain Tana Umaga highlighted by a drawing of the thumb down the throat.
 This was interpreted by many as a "throat-slitting" action directed at the opposing team.
 The All Blacks went on to win the match 31 to 27.

 The words to "Kapa o Pango" are more specific to the rugby team than "Ka Mate", referring to the warriors in black and the silver fern.

 The new haka was developed by Derek Lardelli of Ngāti Porou by modifying the first verse of "Ko Niu Tirini," the haka used by the 1924 All Blacks.
 An NZRU press release stated thatKapa o Pango has been over a year in the making, and was created in consultation with many experts in Māori culture.
 It will serve as a complement to "Ka Mate" rather than a replacement, to be used for 'special occasions'.